jcalixte/rnrps/article/article.md

 In this tutorial I will show you how to create a live game with data updating on multiple devices.

 Let's start with something fun and basic!
 A game in which two people will be able to play together online.
 Let's make a live `Rock - Paper - Scissors` game.
-Well, I've already programmed it [here](https://github.com/jcalixte/rnrps) so we can focus straight away on the cool stuff 😄.
+I've already programmed it [here](https://github.com/jcalixte/rnrps) so we can focus straight away on the cool stuff 😄.

 This is a perfect opportunity to see how to build live data syncs in a mobile app with CouchDb.
 You'll of course be able to exploit these two technologies in many more use cases but this is a good way to start.

 Thanks to CouchDb we don't need to build any backend!
-By the end, we'll have a React Native app connected to a local CouchDb database.
+By the end we'll have a React Native app connected to a local CouchDb database.
 This basic game will help us concentrate on the essentials parts: the live sync & update on our React component.
-Feel free to explore components to understand how it's displayed.
+Feel free to explore the components to understand how it's displayed.
 Let's start!

 ## 1. Overview